tmaestrini/easyProvisioning/README.md

 Sync-Hubnavigation -TemplateName "standard.yml"
 ```

+> [!NOTE]
-The resource provisioning process is idempotent; each defined resource or setting is only provisioned once.
+>  The resource provisioning process is idempotent; each defined resource or setting is only provisioned once.
 You can start the sync process as many times you want without expecting any side effects!

 ### Create a folder structure for a given site
 You can define any folder structure in a given site.
 While running the regular provisioning setup (see paragraph «Generate SharePoint structure»), a given folder structure will be created along its optional `Folder` definition in the site scope.